Table of Contents

 Nozzle arrangement for better piping (Fig. 8)

-Structure mounted exchanger installation (Fig. 9)
+Structure mounted exchanger installation

-Supporting of shell & tube heat exchanger piping
+Supporting shell & tube heat exchanger piping

-- No special guideline for supporting
+• No special guidelines for supporting

-- Fixed saddle-support near the tube bundle head, sliding support near the rear head
+• Fixed saddle support near the tube bundle head, sliding support near the rear head

 Heat exchanger maintenance